5 NFL Offensive Rookies Who Could be Immediate Stars

 Not only did Robinson lead the nation in forced missed tackles, with 104, but 1,071 of his 1,575 rushing yards in 2022 came after contact, demonstrating just how equally elusive, explosive, and difficult he is to bring down.
 But, that’s not all, Robinson also logged 21 explosive runs of 10 yards or more.

-“All the people criticizing the Falcons taking Bijan Robinson will be eating crow,” an AFC Scout told Heavy during the draft.
+“All the people criticizing the Falcons taking Bijan Robinson will be eating crow,” an AFC scout told Heavy during the NFL draft.
 “Bijan’s the closest thing I’ve seen to Marshall Faulk.”

 Atlanta has quietly built an exciting young supporting cast around quarterback Desmond Ridder, but Robinson not only has the most upside but might play the biggest role in 2023 of any of the young weapons in the Falcons’ offense.